domRiddle/ASF/Logging.md

 ### SteamTarget

 As you can guess, this target uses Steam chat messages for logging ASF messages.
-It writes log messages to specific `steamID`, from specific `botName`.
+You can configure it to use either a group chat, or private chat.
+In addition to specifying a Steam target for your messages, you can also specify `botName` of the bot that is supposed to send those.

 Supported in all environments used by ASF.